 If you’ve ever watched from the gate as your plane lands, disembarks passengers, and boards your group in under an hour, you know there isn’t nearly enough time for a deep cleaning between every flight.
 So those seats you and your family are about to settle into for the next few hours?
 Chances are they’re practically swimming in germs.

-Studies have shown that tray tables (yes, the one that you’re about to eat on) are even dirtier than airplane bathrooms.
+Studies have shown that tray tables (yes, the one that you’re about to eat on) may be even dirtier than airplane bathrooms.
 And they’re not the only part of the airplane seat you’ll need to worry about.
 Protect yourself by learning how to clean an airplane seat.

-A recent investigation by the consumer advocate news series Marketplace revealed that the dirtiest surfaces on an airplane are (in order):
+A 2018 investigation by the consumer advocate news series Marketplace revealed that the dirtiest surfaces on an airplane are (in order): the headrest, the seat pocket, the door handle of the bathroom, the tray table, and the seat belt.

 How to Clean and Disinfect an Airplane Seat